sigirisetti/DevOps-Interview-Process/README.md

     - Typically, a CI process includes a suite of unit, integration, and regression tests that run each time the compilation succeeds.
 In case any of the aforesaid tests fail, the CI build is considered unstable (which is common during an Agile sprint when development is ongoing) and not broken.

 - Q9) More often than not we hear shift left in DevOps.
 What is it?
-  - A: The traditional software development lifecycle when graphed on a paper has two sides, left and right.
+  - Ans: The traditional software development lifecycle when graphed on a paper has two sides, left and right.
 While the left side of the graph includes design and development, the right side includes production staging, stress testing, and user acceptance.

   - To shift left in DevOps simply means the necessity of taking as many tasks on the right i.e. that typically happens toward the end of the application development process and incorporate them into earlier stages of a DevOps methodology.